Frequently asked questions about rescue services reform

 -

-The aim of the health and social services reform is to establish 21 wellbeing services counties, which will be responsible for organising rescue services and primary and specialised health and social services.
-The division into wellbeing services counties would mainly be based on the current division into regions.
+The reform established 21 wellbeing services counties which are responsible for organising rescue services and primary and specialised health and social services.
+The division into wellbeing services counties is mainly based on the current division into regions.

-In Uusimaa, the responsibility for organising these services would rest with the four wellbeing services counties to be established and the City of Helsinki.
+In Uusimaa, the responsibility for organising these services will rest with four wellbeing services counties and the City of Helsinki.

 - Wellbeing services county of Southwest Finland